morgangraphics/ansible-role-nvm/README.md

 **ansible-core 2.16 +**

-There has been a fundamental change on how Ansible manages includes.
-Ansible has removed `ansible.builtin.include_tasks` from ansible-core.
-Unfortunately, it cannot be scoped to ignore older versions etc. so I upgraded this role to fully support ansible-core 2.16+
+There has been a fundamental change on how Ansible manages includes/imports.
+Ansible has removed `ansible.builtin.include` from ansible-core and replaced it with `ansible.builtin.include_tasks`.
+Unfortunately, Ansible cannot scope `ansible.builtin.include` to ignore older versions etc. so I upgraded this role to fully support ansible-core 2.16+

 If you require support for ansible-core 2.15 and below, please use the [ansible-role-nvm-legacy](https://github.com/morgangraphics/ansible-role-nvm/tree/ansible-role-nvm-legacy) branch